Transaction history data specification

 4. Return handling policy (mandatory if returns exist)

-Returns must be provided as separate transaction rows.
+Returns must be provided as separate transaction rows.4.1 Format for returns

 4.2 Example